stefanofa/awesome/TOPICS.md

 ## cd

-*   [Flagsmith/flagsmith](https://github.com/Flagsmith/flagsmith) - Open Source Feature Flagging and Remote Config Service.
-Host on-prem or use our hosted version at https://flagsmith.com/
+*   [Flagsmith/flagsmith](https://github.com/Flagsmith/flagsmith) - Flagsmith is an open source feature flagging and remote config service.
+Self-host, or use our SaaS at https://app.flagsmith.com.

 ## ci

-*   [Flagsmith/flagsmith](https://github.com/Flagsmith/flagsmith) - Open Source Feature Flagging and Remote Config Service.
-Host on-prem or use our hosted version at https://flagsmith.com/
+*   [Flagsmith/flagsmith](https://github.com/Flagsmith/flagsmith) - Flagsmith is an open source feature flagging and remote config service.
+Self-host, or use our SaaS at https://app.flagsmith.com.

 *   [goldbergyoni/javascript-testing-best-practices](https://github.com/goldbergyoni/javascript-testing-best-practices) - 📗🌐 🚢 Comprehensive and exhaustive JavaScript & Node.js testing best practices (July 2023)

 ## continuous-integration

-*   [Flagsmith/flagsmith](https://github.com/Flagsmith/flagsmith) - Open Source Feature Flagging and Remote Config Service.
-Host on-prem or use our hosted version at https://flagsmith.com/
+*   [Flagsmith/flagsmith](https://github.com/Flagsmith/flagsmith) - Flagsmith is an open source feature flagging and remote config service.
+Self-host, or use our SaaS at https://app.flagsmith.com.

 *   [localstack/localstack](https://github.com/localstack/localstack) - 💻 A fully functional local AWS cloud stack.
 Develop and test your cloud & Serverless apps offline

 ## feature-flag

-*   [Flagsmith/flagsmith](https://github.com/Flagsmith/flagsmith) - Open Source Feature Flagging and Remote Config Service.
-Host on-prem or use our hosted version at https://flagsmith.com/
+*   [Flagsmith/flagsmith](https://github.com/Flagsmith/flagsmith) - Flagsmith is an open source feature flagging and remote config service.
+Self-host, or use our SaaS at https://app.flagsmith.com.

 ## feature-flaggers

-*   [Flagsmith/flagsmith](https://github.com/Flagsmith/flagsmith) - Open Source Feature Flagging and Remote Config Service.
-Host on-prem or use our hosted version at https://flagsmith.com/
+*   [Flagsmith/flagsmith](https://github.com/Flagsmith/flagsmith) - Flagsmith is an open source feature flagging and remote config service.
+Self-host, or use our SaaS at https://app.flagsmith.com.

 ## feature-flagging

-*   [Flagsmith/flagsmith](https://github.com/Flagsmith/flagsmith) - Open Source Feature Flagging and Remote Config Service.
-Host on-prem or use our hosted version at https://flagsmith.com/
+*   [Flagsmith/flagsmith](https://github.com/Flagsmith/flagsmith) - Flagsmith is an open source feature flagging and remote config service.
+Self-host, or use our SaaS at https://app.flagsmith.com.

 *   [growthbook/growthbook](https://github.com/growthbook/growthbook) - Open Source Feature Flagging and A/B Testing Platform

 ## feature-management

-*   [Flagsmith/flagsmith](https://github.com/Flagsmith/flagsmith) - Open Source Feature Flagging and Remote Config Service.
-Host on-prem or use our hosted version at https://flagsmith.com/
+*   [Flagsmith/flagsmith](https://github.com/Flagsmith/flagsmith) - Flagsmith is an open source feature flagging and remote config service.
+Self-host, or use our SaaS at https://app.flagsmith.com.

 ## feature-toggles

-*   [Flagsmith/flagsmith](https://github.com/Flagsmith/flagsmith) - Open Source Feature Flagging and Remote Config Service.
-Host on-prem or use our hosted version at https://flagsmith.com/
+*   [Flagsmith/flagsmith](https://github.com/Flagsmith/flagsmith) - Flagsmith is an open source feature flagging and remote config service.
+Self-host, or use our SaaS at https://app.flagsmith.com.

 *   [Unleash/unleash](https://github.com/Unleash/unleash) - Open-source feature management platform

 ## flagsmith

-*   [Flagsmith/flagsmith](https://github.com/Flagsmith/flagsmith) - Open Source Feature Flagging and Remote Config Service.
-Host on-prem or use our hosted version at https://flagsmith.com/
+*   [Flagsmith/flagsmith](https://github.com/Flagsmith/flagsmith) - Flagsmith is an open source feature flagging and remote config service.
+Self-host, or use our SaaS at https://app.flagsmith.com.

 ## multivariate-testing

-*   [Flagsmith/flagsmith](https://github.com/Flagsmith/flagsmith) - Open Source Feature Flagging and Remote Config Service.
-Host on-prem or use our hosted version at https://flagsmith.com/
+*   [Flagsmith/flagsmith](https://github.com/Flagsmith/flagsmith) - Flagsmith is an open source feature flagging and remote config service.
+Self-host, or use our SaaS at https://app.flagsmith.com.

 ## remote-config

-*   [Flagsmith/flagsmith](https://github.com/Flagsmith/flagsmith) - Open Source Feature Flagging and Remote Config Service.
-Host on-prem or use our hosted version at https://flagsmith.com/
+*   [Flagsmith/flagsmith](https://github.com/Flagsmith/flagsmith) - Flagsmith is an open source feature flagging and remote config service.
+Self-host, or use our SaaS at https://app.flagsmith.com.

 *   [growthbook/growthbook](https://github.com/growthbook/growthbook) - Open Source Feature Flagging and A/B Testing Platform

 ## remote-control

-*   [Flagsmith/flagsmith](https://github.com/Flagsmith/flagsmith) - Open Source Feature Flagging and Remote Config Service.
-Host on-prem or use our hosted version at https://flagsmith.com/
+*   [Flagsmith/flagsmith](https://github.com/Flagsmith/flagsmith) - Flagsmith is an open source feature flagging and remote config service.
+Self-host, or use our SaaS at https://app.flagsmith.com.

 ## declarative